Kaleidocycle

 A kaleidocycle before it is wrapped into a ring makes a chain of 6 disphenoids connected edge to edge.

 A kaleidocycle or flextangle is a flexible polyhedron connecting six tetrahedra (or disphenoids) on opposite edges into a cycle.
 If the faces of the disphenoids are equilateral triangles, it can be constructed from a stretched triangular tiling net with four triangles in one direction and an even number in the other direction.

 The kaleidocycle has degenerate pairs of coinciding edges in transition, which function as hinges.
 The kaleidocycle has an additional property that it can be continuously twisted around a ring axis, showing 4 sets of 6 triangular faces.
 The kaleidocycle is invariant under twists about its ring axis by $k\pi/2$, where $k$ is an integer, and can therefore be continuously twisted.

 Kaleidocycles can be constructed from a single piece of paper (with dimensions $l \times 2l$) without tearing or using adhesive.
 Because of this and their continuous twisting property, they are often given as examples of simple origami toys.
 The kaleidocycle is sometimes called a flexahedron in analogy to the planar flexagon, which has similar symmetry under flexing transformations.

 Examples

 This animation demonstrates the flexing of a kaleidocycle around its ring axis.
 The four sets of 6 triangular faces are shown in different colours (with every other face in each set of six shown in grey for contrast).

 Variations

-Beyond 6 sides, higher even number of tetrahedra, 8, 10, 12, etc, can be chained together.
+Beyond 6 sides, higher even number of tetrahedra, 8, 10, 12, etc., can be chained together.
 These models will leave a central gap, depending on the proportions of the triangle faces.

 History

+Crafted kaleidocycles from the book M. C. Escher: Kaleidocycles, based on templates from Doris Schattschneider.